bymonipeni/Deep_Learning-AutoEncoder-Recommended_system_for_movies/README.md

-# Deep_Learning-AutoEncoder-Recommended_system_for_movies
+# Predicting Users’ Preferences for Movie Recommender System Using AutoEncoder and Python

-# Predicting Users’ Preferences for Movie Recommender System Using Restricted Boltzmann Machine and Python  Recommender system is one of the most important crucial parts for e-commerce domains, enabling them to produce correct recommendations to individual users.
-In this work, a model has been developed that uses Restricted Boltzmann Machine (RBM) to learn deeply and predict if a user is going to like (yes or no) a movie.
+Recommender system is one of the most important crucial parts for e-commerce domains, enabling them to produce correct recommendations to individual users.
+In this work, a model has been developed that uses AutoEncoder to learn deeply and predict the ratings of the movies that are missed.